syuhas/terraform-devops/README.md

 | OpenSSL     | `sudo apt install openssl` | [Win64 OpenSSL](https://slproweb.com/products/Win32OpenSSL.html) → Add `bin/` to PATH |
 | Git         | `sudo apt install git` | [Git for Windows](https://git-scm.com/download/win)      |

+---

 ### AWS Permissions

 An AWS user (or role) will need to be utilized via the CLI in order to use Terraform locally.
 I have included both a scoped policy and a broader policy (iam_policies/scoped_policy.json, iam_policies/broad_policy.json).
-Create an inline or managed policy with either of policy jsons.
+Create an inline or managed policy with either of policy jsons and attach to the resource. (**NOTE** In production, these would be conditionally scoped further to align with least priviledge, but for testing the policies are both scoped to all resources.)

 #### Option A: Configure User Directly
 To configure user locally: